CONSTRUCTION VOLUNTEERING – NO SUMMER CONSTRUCTION

-Volunteers are needed on the construction site Monday 7:30am-1pm or Saturday, 8am-4pm.
-Walk up volunteers are accepted Saturday but must commit to work one of three shifts (8am-12pm, 12:30pm-4pm, or all day 8am – 4pm).
+Volunteers are needed on the construction site on Saturdays between 8am – 4pm.
+Walk up volunteers are accepted Saturday but must commit to work one of three shifts (8am – 12pm, 12:30pm – 4pm, or all day 8am – 4pm).
 Mid-week work teams are utilized on an “as needed” basis.
 For mid-week opportunities, please contact the Volunteer Services Director.

 Make sure you have a completed waiver

 If you have any questions, please contact our Volunteer Services Director at 281-403-0708 ext.
 305